-We apply the formalism to these mock samples and compare in Fig.~\ref{fig:LF_mock} the true input luminosity function with the median posterior estimates derived from our Bayesian model for each mock survey scenario.
-In this figure, we also show the non-parametric $1/V_\mathrm{max}$ LF estimator originally proposed by \citet{Schmidt1968} and later modified to account for redshift ---and luminosity--- dependent selection functions \citep{Fan2001, Herenz2019}.
-Within this formalism, and using the same notation as above, the differential LF for the $k$-th survey can be approximated in luminosity bins according to the relation:
+We applied the formalism to these mock samples and compare in Fig.~\ref{fig:LF_mock} the true input LF with the median posterior estimates derived from our Bayesian model for each mock survey scenario.
+In this figure, we also show the non-parametric $1/V_\mathrm{max}$ LF estimator originally proposed by \citet{Schmidt1968} and later modified to account for redshift- and luminosity-dependent selection functions \citep{Fan2001, Herenz2019}.
+Within this formalism, and using the same notation as above, the differential LF for the $k$-th survey can be approximated in luminosity bins according to the relation

 where $V^\mathrm{eff}_\mathrm{com,k}(\tilde{L}_i)$ is the effective comoving volume accessible to the $i$-th galaxy in the $k$-th survey and in the luminosity bin, accounting for the survey's selection function (see Eq.~\ref{eq:vmax}).
 Here, $\Delta \tilde{L}$ is the width of the luminosity bin, which is set to be $0.35$ dex in Fig. \ref{fig:LF_mock}, while $\langle \tilde{L} \rangle$ is the average Ly$\alpha$ luminosity within that bin.
-The associated uncertainty in each bin can be estimated following, e.g., \citet{Johnston2011}, as:
+The associated uncertainty in each bin can be estimated following, for example, \citet{Johnston2011} as

 The first conclusion we draw from Fig.~\ref{fig:LF_mock} is that the methodology laid out above faithfully recovers the parameters of the input LF.
 Indeed, by combining a wide and a deep survey to explore a considerable luminosity range with appropriate statistics, we observe that the recovered LF reproduces the input one.
 However, inspection of the recovered LF from the combined surveys shows a small discrepancy at the bright end [$\log(L/\mathrm{erg\,s^{-1}})\approx 43$].
 This is due to residual statistical uncertainty caused by the limited number of luminous LAEs.